 The Woodside building was selected to feature at the COP26 UN Climate Conference in Glasgow in November 2021 as one of 17 projects from around the world demonstrating opportunities for sustainability in the built environment.
-It is one of two Passive House projects engineered by Aurecon, along with Ngā Kāinga Anamata, showcased at the conference.
+It is one of two Passive House projects engineered by Aurecon, and one of only two projects from Australasia, along with Ngā Kāinga Anamata showcased at the conference.

 The project has won the following awards:

 Please change your browser to one of the options below to improve your experience.